Delta is ‘by far’ world’s most dominant coronavirus variant, WHO says

 “They are not taking hold,” Van Kerkhove said.

-Ahead of a vaccination summit that President Biden is holding on Wednesday, the World Health Organization also said that the number of global coronavirus deaths and infections had declined in recent weeks, reflecting increased access to vaccines in rich and some middle-income nations even as developing economies scramble to immunize their populations.
+Ahead of a vaccination summit that President Biden is holding Wednesday, the World Health Organization also said that the number of global coronavirus deaths and infections had declined in recent weeks, reflecting increased access to vaccines in rich and some middle-income nations even as developing economies scramble to immunize their populations.

-Mike Ryan, the WHO’s emergencies chief, warned in the same video event that previous dips had been followed by sharp spikes, though he said that countries with high immunization rates had less to worry about.
+Mike Ryan, the WHO’s emergencies chief, warned in the same video event that previous dips had been followed by sharp spikes, although he said that countries with high immunization rates had less to worry about.
 “It shows us that vaccines work,” he said.